Â鶹´«Ã½AV

 The two men were more than 15 feet above ground in a bucket truck that had had tilting issues, tying in power lines on Government Road Â鶹´«Ã½AV and Sixth Avenue, when the bucket tilted and both men fell to the ground.

-Both men were 19-year experienced linemen, and according to the court records, had worked in this bucket truck countless times before, but had failed to use the safety line to arrest their fall.
+Both men were 19-year experienced journeymen, and according to the court records, had worked in this bucket truck countless times before, but “neither worker had their safety belt lanyards anchored to the ‘D’ ring located in the bucket specifically for the purpose of fall protection.”

 The Crown prosecutor had recommended a fine of $500,000 for each count and a surcharge of $200,000, for a total of $2.1 million, while SaskPower asked for a fine of $200,000 on each charge for a total of $600,000.